Books, brews, shopping and firetrucks

 After you’ve walked Hudson, take your car into the countryside.
 There are a slew of orchards and farm stands nearby.
 One of the most convenient is Taconic Orchards on Route 82, operated by the Feller family for more than 100 years.
 Compared to 2016’s meager harvest, “there’s a real bumper crop of fruits and vegetables this year,” Arnold Feller said.
 “There an awful lot of apples, pears and Concord grapes,” not to mention tomatoes and sweet corn.

 Olana, the 19th-century home and studio of Hudson River School painter Frederic Church (1826-1900), lies just south of Hudson and deserves a day trip of its own.
 A national landmark, the site is managed by the state parks department.

 Church was a global explorer and his home’s combination of Victorian architecture and Middle-Eastern decorative motifs reflects his travels.
 The interior remains much as it looked in the 1890s and includes paintings, sculptures and antiques from around the world.
 One exhibit, Overlook, has an installation by Teresita Fernández.

 If you don’t take a cruise, get out the telephoto lens and snap the picturesque Hudson-Athens Lighthouse, also south of the city.
 Built in 1874 and automated in 1950, it is owned by a nonprofit and still guides ships and boats through the Middle Grand Flats.
 The next tour is Oct 9.
 Call 518-822-1014.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.